Nicholas Exton

 Sir Nicholas Exton (died 1402) was a medieval English merchant.
 A leading member of the Fishmongers' Company and citizen of the City of London, he was twice elected Mayor of that city during the troubled years of the reign of King Richard II.
 Little is known of his personal background and youth, but he became known at some point as a vigorous defender of the rights of his Guild.
-This eventually landed him in some trouble for attacking the then-current Mayor, and he was fined and imprisoned as a result.
+This eventually landed him in trouble for attacking the then-current Mayor, and he was fined and imprisoned as a result.
 The situation soon reverted to his favour with the election as Mayor of Nicholas Brembre, a close ally of his.
 During this period Brembre was a loyal supporter of the King, who at this time was engaged in a bitter conflict with some of his nobles (known collectively as the Lords Appellant).
-They managed to manoeuvre the King into surrendering some of his authority, and this, in turn, weakened Brembre, who was eventually executed by the Appellants for his support of the King.
+They managed to manoeuvre the King into surrendering some of his authority, which, in turn, weakened Brembre, who was eventually executed by the Appellants for his support of the King.

 By then, Exton had in turn been elected Mayor.
 Although for a while he and Brembre worked together in running London, when his predecessor fell from influence, Exton effectively deserted him, even to the point of being partially responsible for Brembre's eventual hanging.
 Exton's primary policy throughout his two periods as Mayor was probably based on a desire to maintain the city's neutrality between the feuding parties.
 On the other hand, he appears to have personally profited from the Appellants' period of rule, and it seems that there was some dissatisfaction with him in London, even if he was subsequently cleared of any wrongdoing by parliament.
 His later years are as obscure as his youth; known to have married at least twice, he seems to have had no children and died in 1402 at an unknown age.